clux/kubecon2020/source/slides.md

 - suppose i only want to subscribe to Added or Modified ew for ConfigMaps, in some namespace, this is how that would look. that could basically be your main.
 - line 4; watcher on configmaps, flatten and filter to applied events
 - handles all the watch complexity
+- and the fact that there's an unflattened stream you can ultimately work with, means that a state store will always have some data, even during a relist

 ---
 ### kube-runtime: reflector